graphql/express-graphql/README.md

   * **`graphiql`**: If `true`, presents [GraphiQL][] when the GraphQL endpoint is loaded in a browser.
 We recommend that you set `graphiql` to `true` when your app is in development, because it's quite useful.
 You may or may not want it in production.
+Alternatively, instead of `true` you can pass in an options object that currently supports a single field called `autoPrettify`.
+When setting that field to `true`, the GraphQL queries are automatically pretty printed when opened in GraphiQL.

   * **`rootValue`**: A value to pass as the `rootValue` to the `graphql()` function from [`GraphQL.js/src/execute.js`](https://github.com/graphql/graphql-js/blob/master/src/execution/execute.js#L119).